3.5.3. Data Model Relationships

 hasMany

-: indicates that the model has more than one records of the specified model.belongsTo
+: indicates that the model has more than one record of the specified model.belongsTo

 : indicates that the model belongs to one record of the specified model.